ViktorKugay/viktor-ku-blog/posts/query-string.md

 Base64.decode('%3D'); // �
 ```

 If you wrote unit tests - forget it.
-All your unit tests is not relevant.
+All of them are not relevant.

 ### Solution